 Server problems frequently trip up connections.

-Poor server performance can stem from outdated hardware or insufficient resources.
-A server running on low bandwidth struggles, leaving search engines without access.
+Poor server performance can stem from outdated hardware or insufficient resources—a server running on low bandwidth struggles, leaving search engines without access.

 Check your server status.
 Tools like StatusCake let you monitor performance metrics and pinpoint slowdowns.
 Resolving these issues often involves upgrading to a more robust hosting plan.
 Read more about server performance.